In Vitro Fertilization Program

 - Preimplantation Genetic Diagnosis (PGD) – Preimplantation genetic diagnosis allows us to identify embryos that carry the gene for certain genetic diseases, such as Tay-Sachs, sickle cell anemia and cystic fibrosis.
 For couples with a family history of inherited disorders, PGD can significantly reduce the risk that the condition will be transmitted to their children.
 PGD can also be used for patients who suffer from unexplained recurrent pregnancy loss.

 - Elective Single Embryo Transfer (ESET) – Current guidelines from the American Society for Reproductive Medicine recommend that reproductive endocrinologists transfer a single embryo for women under 35 who have a good chance of achieving a pregnancy.
 Doing so reduces the likelihood of a multiple pregnancy and the risks to both mother and child that are associated with it.
-At RMACT, our pregnancy success rates are so high (twenty percent higher than the national average) that we no longer transfer more than two embryos in any patient.
+At RMACT, we no longer transfer more than two embryos in any patient.
 In many cases, only one embryo is placed into the uterus.

 In Vitro Fertilization at RMA Connecticut Recognized for Scientific Excellence